 Where does Luck stand all time?

 its not even close.
 Luck was only in the league for seven years and played only 6.
 He is career numbers are 23671 passing yards and 171 passing touchdowns.
 That puts him currently 90th all time in passing yards and 72nd in touchdowns.
 While being top 100 sounds like a good number given the NFL just celebrated its 100th year a few seasons ago, it really isn't.
-In the passing yard category Luck could get passed by Jameis Winston and Carson Wentz this season if they get to play in more then 5 games.
+In the passing yard category Luck could get passed by Jameis Winston and Carson Wentz this season if they get to play in more than 5 games.
 He will be passed by the Bills' Josh Allen as long as he plays two or three more years.
-Dak Prescott and Jared Goff are with in striking distance of his touchdown numbers this season with more younger QBs coming up.
+Dak Prescott and Jared Goff are within striking distance of his touchdown numbers this season with more younger QBs coming up.

 there are only three quarterbacks behind Luck in touchdowns that are in the hall of fame who played in the super bowl era.
 They are Troy Aikman (165), Roger Staubach (153),and Bart Starr (152).
 All three of them have at least 2 super bowl wins.
 They also have either a league or Superbowl MVP on their resume and only Staubach ranks behind Luck in passing yards but only by 1000 yards.

 The lack of any sort of major accomplishment in his short career is one of the death nails for Luck's hall of fame campaign.
-I will say that i doubt anyone who actually votes for the Hall of Fame would consider Luck especially in his first year.
-The first year nomination has become a real badge of honor as the hall continues to let in fringe players.
+I will say that I doubt anyone who actually votes for the Hall of Fame would consider Luck, especially in his first year.
+The first-year nomination has become a real badge of honor as the hall continues to let in fringe players.
 Its really just the fantasy community and casual fans who think Luck should be considered.
 Its recency bias and the fact that he was fun to watch and a had a great skill set just didn't stand out among the other QBs.